• Skip to primary navigation

 • In a sauté pan over medium heat, add olive oil.
 When hot, add sliced andouille sausage and onions and cook until sausage is browned on both sides, about 5 minutes.

 • Add diced tomatoes, chicken broth, garlic powder, salt, pepper, and tortellini.
 Stir to combine.
-Bring to a simmer, cover, and reduce to medium-low heat.
+Bring to a simmer, cover, and reduce heat to medium-low.
 Cook until pasta is al dente (check your pasta package's cooking directions for exact times).
 Most of the liquid should be absorbed in this step.
+If excess liquid remains in the pan, drain all but ¼ cup and return to the stovetop.

 • Remove lid and add heavy cream.
 Stir and cook until warmed through, about a minute.

 • Remove from heat.
 Add cheddar cheese, stir, and allow to rest for 5 minutes.
-Sauce will continue to thicken as it rests.
+Sauce will continue to thicken as it stands.

 Equipment Recommendations